 Euphoric Recall and Its Impact

-Euphoric recall refers to a cognitive bias where individuals selectively remember and focus on the positive aspects of past experiences, especially in relation to substance use.
-This selective memory can be harmful to those in recovery.
+Euphoric recall is a cognitive bias where individuals remember past experiences more positively than they were, often overlooking associated negative aspects.
+In addiction recovery, this bias can be detrimental.
 According to a report by NIDA, individuals suffering from alcohol use disorder often romanticize their past drinking experiences, overlooking the negative consequences, which makes relapse more likely.
-Understanding and addressing this bias is crucial for effective addiction treatment.

 The Dangers of Euphoric Recall in Addicts